Lowestoft: Sport and leisure

 Lowestoft's sport clubs and facilities include Lowestoft Town Football Club at Crown Meadow and Kirkley & Pakefield Football Club at Walmer Road.
-Lowestoft Cricket Club plays at the Denes Oval sport ground.
+Lowestoft Cricket Club plays at the Denes Oval sports ground.
 Other sport clubs include Waveney Gymnastics club and Rookery Park Golf Club.

+Nicknamed 'The Waves', Lowestoft Ladies football team won the Women's FA Cup in 1982.
+They beat Cleveland Spartans 2-0 at Loftus Road with Linda Curl and Angela Poppy scoring the goals.
+Unfortunately due to their geographical location, they were refused entry into several leagues and the club disbanded shortly afterwards.

 Lowestoft and Yarmouth rugby football club also has its Gunton Park home based in Lowestoft.
 Founded in 1879, it is one of the oldest rugby union clubs in England.

 East Coast Hockey Club is the town's field hockey side formed in 2019 as a result of a merger between Lowestoft Railway Hockey Club and Lowestoft Ladies Hockey Club.
 They play their home matches at East Point Academy.

 The town's main leisure centre, the Waterlane Leisure Centre, was redeveloped at a cost of £8 million in 2010–2011.
 Facilities include a gym and climbing wall as well as a 25-metre swimming pool with a movable floor.
 Lowestoft has a number of parks and recreation grounds.

 The Broads national park extends to Lowestoft on Oulton Broad.
 Water activities and boat tours can be taken here.
 Powerboat racing takes place throughout the summer, mainly on Thursday evenings.
 Fixtures are organised by the Lowestoft and Oulton Broad Motor Boat Club and can attract up to 1500 spectators.
 The Royal Norfolk and Suffolk Yacht Club has its club house in Lowestoft harbour.